 The area around Mount Morris Park in central Harlem boasts some of the most gorgeous Gilded Age architecture in the five boroughs.
 Even more rare, the early 19th century streets still remain almost entirely unaltered—a sight you won’t see elsewhere in Manhattan.
 Learn about the neighborhood’s history from the earliest Native American settlement to the Revolutionary War on this three-hour walking tour.
 Come hungry—lunch is included!

 Once an industrial hub, Long Island City has turned empty warehouses to desirable condos and apartments in the last several years.
 You can see both the old infrastructure—train tracks, bridges and forgotten factories—and the new Queens springing up.
-Walk through the neighborhood that’s slowly becoming an attractive option for city dwellers looking to escape sky-high rents and get to ride the city's only aerial tram on this tour.
+Experience the neighborhood that’s slowly becoming an attractive option for city dwellers looking to escape sky-high rents in the tastiest way available: via its eateries.
+Try a 100-year-old burger (well, the recipe anyhow), French pastries, traditional Neapolitan cuisine and much more.

 This central Brooklyn neighborhood was settled in the mid-1600s as one of the original six towns in Kings County, though it was originally called Midwood.
 It’s easy to get a sense of the nabe’s history on a walking tour: Victorian, colonial revival and neo-Tudor homes line the streets of Flatbush’s three historic districts.
 You’ll also visit the oldest high school in New York City and a church dating back to 1654 over the course of this two-hour tour.